Conreality/conreality-wiki/To-Dos.md

       The project uses a CMake-based build system.
     - Bundle OCaml packages under `lib/` as submodules.
     - Build the transitive dependency graph with correct ordering.
+- Build manuals (HTML, PDF, EPUB) automatically in post-commit hook.

 Target Architectures & Platforms
 --------------------------------

-- Validate builds on Mac OS X, FreeBSD, NetBSD, and OpenBSD.
+- Validate the build procedure on Mac OS X, FreeBSD, NetBSD, and OpenBSD.
   Amend the platform detection and support configuration in [`configure.ac`](https://github.com/conreality/conreality/blob/master/configure.ac) accordingly.
+Document the findings.
 - Work through and document cross-compilation from x86-64 to ARM.
   The Autotools-based build system in principle supports cross compilation.
   This may require changing `AC_CANONICAL_HOST` to `AC_CANONICAL_TARGET`.